Tips to Stay Safe When Operating a Hydraulic Press

 Hydraulic presses are important pieces of machinery in many different industries.
-With a broad variety of specialized and general uses, presses are a necessity for any industrial machine shop.
+With a broad variety of specialized and general uses, presses are a necessity for many manufacturers.
 But they also pose a high injury risk for operators.
-How can you be sure you're being as safe as possible around this heavy, potentially dangerous equipment?
+How can you be sure you are being as safe as possible around this heavy, potentially dangerous equipment?

 As an owner or operator, you should already require workers to pay close attention to proper practices and equipment safeguards.
-However, machines aren't guaranteed safe on their own.
+However, machines are not guaranteed safe on their own.
 Human error and mechanical failures can occur.
-Without safety measures in place, your machine shop can't work to its full potential.
+Without safety measures in place, your shop cannot work to its full potential.
 Using our hydraulic press safety tips can help you and your employees stay out of harm's way.

 Hydraulic presses are large machines designed specifically to compress objects with a ram.
 They may also be used to cut or punch, drill, straighten and mold — any way you need to transform or manipulate large pieces of metal or strong material.